poryphyr73/poryphyr73/README.md

 - 👋 Hi, I’m @poryphyr73
 - 👀 I’m interested in robotics and engineering.
 I also have a game development group called Moon Crusher which I run with a group of friends and colleagues.
-- 🌱 I’m currently learning python so that I can move into raspberry pi projects that I have wanted to mamke for awhile.
+- 🌱 I’m currently learning web development so I can move into some contract work
 - 💞️ I’m looking to collaborate on my games with my group.
 - 📫 How to reach me: toppermcginty@gmail.com via email or poryphyr#2009 via discord.